sigmacomputing/plugin/README.md

   </a>
 </p>

-Sigma Computing Plugins provides an API for third-party applications built to add additional functionality into an existing Sigma workbook.
+Sigma Computing Plugins provides an API for third-party applications add additional functionality into an existing Sigma workbook.

 Plugins are built using Sigma’s Plugin API.
 This API communicates data and